jazzband/django-model-utils/docs/models.rst

 SoftDeletableModel
 ------------------

-This abstract base class just provides field ``is_removed`` which is set to True instead of removing the instance.
-Entities returned in default manager are limited to not-deleted instances.
+This abstract base class just provides a field ``is_removed`` which is set to True instead of removing the instance.
+Entities returned in manager ``available_objects`` are limited to not-deleted instances.

+Note that relying on the default ``objects`` manager to filter out not-deleted instances is deprecated. ``objects`` will include deleted objects in a future release.

 UUIDModel